 These tips will cover all of the areas of your life from shopping, money, transportation, home ownership, clothing, household expenses, utilities, entertainment, health & wellness, kids, gifts, and travel.

 All of the frugal living tips are divided up into big main categories.
 So, then you can figure out which areas to target.

-Key Advice – Don't try to accomplish all of the frugal living tips at one time.
+Key Advice – Don’t try to accomplish all of the frugal living tips at one time.
 Pick a few in each of the main categories and tackle those.
-Once those become a habit and a norm, then move to living a more frugal life with the next set of tips.
+Once those become a habit and a norm, then move to live a more frugal life with the next set of tips.